-The giants along the path are like the ddwood trees with roots we can’t see.
+The giants along the path are like the redwood trees with roots we can’t see.
 The roots are critical to the beauty and strength of trees.
 Roots keep the trees grounded no matter how tall they stretch.
 Roots represent many years of learning to survive the elements.

-Donors spend many years learning how to give and see their hopes come to fruition.
+Donors spend many years learning how to give and seeing their hopes come to fruition.
 They have a lot of roots.
 They have learned patience and persistence, keeping both packed in their philanthropy journey bag.